-Play as zombie(s).
+Play as one or more zombie(s).
 Chase reporter(s).
 Eat brains to keep running.
 That’s Infectonator : Hot Chase in a nutshell, and get this: I’m not really a fan of endless runners, yet something about this… brains… about… one… braaaains… BRAINS!

 Wow.
 No idea where that came from!
 Seriously though, with endless runners being a dime a dozen, figuring out which are worthwhile and which are mere cash grabs can be tricky.
 I’ve played more than a few out of curiosity, and honestly, not a lot of them seemed too exciting.
 There have been exceptions though, however few and far between, the latest of which is Toge Productions‘ Infectonator spin-off Hot Chase.

 In case you’re not familiar with Infectonator, it’s a game that tasks you with infecting the entire world, one country at a time.
 How?
 With an army of lab-created zombies of course!
 These can be upgraded between assaults, as you amass wealth, complete challenges and, well, destroy entire nations.
 Rinse and repeat until no humans are left alive.
 It may not sound like fun, but believe me, it most certainly is.

 But what about Hot Chase?
 Well, while you won’t be unleashing a plague upon mankind there, the next best thing isn’t so bad: namely, a hot reporter!
 What?
 No, I’m not joking!
 For some reason, your sights are set on catching this human female.
 It’s a runner and she’s your… motivation; trust me, that’s all you need (or want) to know.
 Actually, come to think of it, that’s all I know too.